 “We’ve just had to adapt all the time,” says Kerrison.
 “You can’t build the model to what suits you — the consumer decides.”

-The recent easing of restrictions in Melbourne forced Relish Mama to adapt yet again.
+The easing of restrictions in Melbourne forced Relish Mama to adapt yet again.

 “We’re between education and hospitality,” says Kerrison.
-That means that under the current easing of restrictions, the cooking school can’t open.
+That means that under the easing of restrictions, the cooking school couldn’t open.

-In another blow, orders for ready-made meals have declined in line with restaurants reopening.
+In another blow, orders for ready-made meals declined in line with restaurants reopening.